Rokyyz/Unit3/project/documentation.md

         padding: dp(50)
         md_bg_color: [0,0,0,0.5]
 ```
 This code block in the Kivy language defines the appearance of the "LoginScreen" screen.
-This is only one of the application's many screens.
-The KivyMD library contains an MDCard component, which simulates a rectangular card with rounded corners that holds other widgets.
-I used this as the overall basic configuration for every panel in the programme, making sure that every screen had the same background image and setup because my customer requested a polished and uncluttered appearance.
+The KivyMD library contains an MDCard component, which helps to display a rectangular card with rounded corners that holds other widgets.
+I used this as the overall basic configuration for every panel in the program, making sure that every screen had the same background image and setup because my customer requested a polished and uncluttered appearance.

 ### MDFillRoundFlatIconButton